Esri/arcgis-runtime-samples-android/java/hillshade-renderer/README.md

 Tap on the wrench button in the Action Bar to change the settings for the `HillshadeRenderer`.
 The sample allows you to change the `Altitude`, `Azimuth` and `Slope type`.
 You can tap on the `Render` button to update the raster.

 ## How it works
 The sample uses the `HillshadeRenderer` class to render new hillshades.
 The parameters provided by the user are passed to `HillshadeRender` at instantiation: `new HillshadeRenderer(mAltitude, mAzimuth, mZFactor, mSlopeType, mPixelSizeFactor, mPixelSizePower, mOutputBitDepth);` which returns a `RasterRenderer`.
 The `RasterRenderer` is then added to the `RasterLayer`.

+## Relevant API
+ArcGISMap
+Basemap
+HillshadeRenderer
+MapView
+Raster
+RasterLayer

 ## Offline data
 1. Download the **srtm-hillshade.zip** data from [ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=134d60f50e184e8fa56365f44e5ce3fb).